cvblab/CBIR_SYNTHETIC_VIEWS/README.md

 The main components of this project are:

 - `model.py`: Contains the definition of the neural network architecture.
+- 'models_Progan_ACGAN.py': Contain the definition of the ProGleason-GAN model architecture.
 - `evaluation.py`: Contains evaluation functions.
 - `utils.py`: Contains utility functions like data loading, transformations, etc.
 - `config.ini`: Configuration file containing all the parameters required for training and evaluation.
-- `train.py`: Main script for training and evaluation, including argument parsing.
+- `main.py`: Main script for training and evaluation, including argument parsing.

 4. Configuration